Must Do Nature Walks on the Gold Coast Hinterland – With 4 Easy Waterfalls to See

 As the 40m cantilevers are suspended outwards, it can get bouncy, and I luckily had no one else on it.

 The walk is 1.5km long, and you can take as long or short as you wish as it is self-guided.
-The average time is about 45 minutes to 1 hour, and it’s great for all ages.
+The average time is 45 minutes to 1 hour, and it’s great for all ages.

 Hours

-• Open 9.30 am
+• Open Daily 9.30 am

 • Last Walks at 4.00 pm